lizanalab/bernenko2023exploring/README.md

 #     Mapping the semi-nested community structure of 3D chromosome contact networks

 The goal of this project is to analyze the 3D structure of chromosomes using Hi-C data and network analysis techniques.
 Specifically, we aim to map out the chromosome's actual folding hierarchy by treating the measured DNA-DNA interactions as a weighted network and extracting 3D communities using the generalized Louvain algorithm.

+In this project, we analyze Hi-C data from the human GM12878 B-lymphoblastoid cell line.
+We obtained published data from Gene Expression Omnibus (accession number is `GSE63525`).
+We normalized the Hi-C data using Knight-Ruiz Matrix Balancing (KR) algorithm implemented in `gcMapExplorer`.We present KR-normalized Hi-C data for chromosomes 3, 5, 10, and 22 in the folder `data/Hi-C_data_KR_norm_chr3-5-10-22`.

+The Hi-C data was treated as a network.
+Using the generalized Louvain algorithm, we tune its resolution parameter to scan through the community size spectrum, from A/B compartments to topologically associated domains (TADs), and then construct a tree connecting these communities.
+The community partitions, as well as the partitions for the irreducible domains, are published in folder `data/3Dcommunities_GenLouvain_output_across_gamma`

 # METHODS
 ## GenLouvain community detection algorithm
 _Script location:_ ```methods/GenLouvain/```<br>
 _Script name:_ ```genLouvain_community_detection.m```<br>

-_Description:_ This MATLAB script analyzes Hi-C data, more specifically, it detects communities in chromosomes using the GenLouvain community partition method.
+_Description:_ This MATLAB script detects communities in chromosomes' Hi-C data using the GenLouvain community partition method.
+For details of implementation, see Manuscript's Section II.B "The GenLouvain algorithm -- detecting 3D communities in Hi-C data"

 _I.
 How to use this script?_<br>
 To use this code, first specify which Hi-C data (chromosome name) will be partitioned into communities.